Back to Overview

 PDP

 Policy Decision Point.
 The component that evaluates policies and returns access decisions.
-The "brain" of an authorization system.
+The brain of an authorization system.
 Can be centralized or distributed.

 Related:PEPPolicy EngineExternalized Authorization